An interview with Julie Springer, CMO, TransUnion

-Two of the founding members of The B2B Brand Council recently sat down to discuss what it takes to find a good partner to help you build your very foundation–your brand.
-Julie Springer, Chief Marketing Officer of TransUnion, and Rachel Klein, Director of Strategy for Avenue, both have significant experience in this arena, including working together as client and agency on the rebranding of TransUnion.
+The founding member of The B2B Brand Council recently sat down to discuss what it takes to find a good partner to help you build your very foundation–your brand.
+Julie Springer, Chief Marketing Officer of TransUnion, and Avenue, both have significant experience in this arena, including working together as client and agency on the rebranding of TransUnion.
 Anyone considering a branding or rebranding project who needs to take that crucial first step is strongly encouraged to hear what they had to say:

 Julie Springer: I’ve been through rebranding a couple of times, and I’ve found that the company you choose to work with is probably the most important aspect of your project, at least the early stages of the process.